ryku-1/hax0r/bof/Buffer-0verfl0w.md

     time.sleep(1)
     ```

     Once the application has been crashed.
-It is time to overwrite and take controll of the EIP poiter.
+It is time to overwrite and take control of the EIP pointer.
 To do this I will create a unique pattern using
-    msf-pattern-create, using the gratest size of bytes used to crash the application via the fuzzer.
+    msf-pattern-create, using the greatest size of bytes used to crash the application via the fuzzer.

 Create a working directory for !mona
 ```